tsuku-dev/tsuku/docs/DESIGN-dependency-provisioning.md

 **Cons:**
 - Recipe authors must know tsuku internals to classify correctly
 - Cognitive burden: is it `docker` or `system:docker`?
-- LLMs will frequently misclassify (30-50% error rate per prompt engineer review)
+- LLMs will frequently misclassify (estimated 30-50% error rate without canonical lists)
 - No validation feedback if author uses wrong classification

 #### Option 2C: Unified Recipe Model (All Dependencies Are Recipes)